exercism/java/exercises/practice/bank-account/.approaches/synchronized-statements/content.md

 }
 ```

-When using [synchronized methods][approach-synchronized-methods] and `synchronized(this)`, it is important to keep in mind that may be trying to acquire a lock on the same instance.
+When using [synchronized methods][approach-synchronized-methods] and `synchronized(this)`, it is important to keep in mind that it may be trying to acquire a lock on the same instance.
 For example:

 ```java